hannotify/javas-concurrency-journey-continues/sections/3-virtual-threads.md

 ### What Drawbacks Are Amplified
 ### Now That Virtual Threads Are Available?

-* ExecutorService allows unrestricted patterns of concurrency <!-- .element: class="fragment fade-in-then-semi-out" -->
+* `ExecutorService` allows unrestricted patterns of concurrency; <!-- .element: class="fragment fade-in-then-semi-out" -->
-* memory-intensity of thread-locals <!-- .element: class="fragment fade-in-then-semi-out" -->
+* memory-intensity of thread-locals. <!-- .element: class="fragment fade-in-then-semi-out" -->

 note: